gadmm/RFCs/rfcs/interop.md

 ### Backwards compatibility

-The transition to multicore requires to remove the (physical) page table.
+The transition to multicore requires to remove the page table.
 Replacing the page table by a reserved virtual memory range offers the possibility to avoid code breakage, and thus quicken the multicore transition.

 Indeed, backwards compatibility is a counter-intuitive topic.
 While little documentation is found in the literature, Malloy and Powers